hoaiduyit/react-pannellum/README.md

 ### preview (optional): string

 Specifies a URL for a preview image to display before the panorama is loaded.

+### previewTitle (optional): string

+Specifies the title to be displayed while the load button is displayed.

+### previewDescription (optional): string

+Specifies the description to be displayed while the load button is displayed.

+### previewAuthor (optional): string

+Specifies the author to be displayed while the load button is displayed.

 ### uiText (optional): object